-Income Statement Items - March 2018 versus March 2017
+Income Statement Items - March 2019 versus March 2018

-Increase in total expense due to acquisition of JDVC, the subsidiary of the Company, as a result of the Deed of Exchange of Shares.
+Increase in total expense mainly from interest expense incurred by JDVC, the subsidiary of the Company.

-Balance Statement Items - March 2018 versus December 2017
+Balance Statement Items - March 2019 versus December 2018

+Movement in the assets are coming from increase in cash and advances to suppliers.
 Movement in liabilities mainly from deposits for future stock subscription.